austin-mroz/SMORES/plan.md

 2. STREUSEL has been integrated with SMORES -- this reuqires additional validation steps (for the optimized binning method).
 3. SMORES sterimol paramters must yet be integrated with MOR
+4. be cool4. be cool4. be cool4. be cool